Our Team

 Monica Streater

-Dr. Streater is a Clinical Assistant Professor and Director of Prelicensure Nursing Programs in the School of Nursing, and she maintains an active clinical practice as a Certified Nurse Midwife.
+Dr. Streater is a clinical assistant professor and director of Prelicensure Nursing Programs in the School of Nursing, and she maintains an active clinical practice as a certified nurse midwife.
 Her work focuses on serving marginalized communities and leading quality improvement initiatives in clinical care.
 She teaches obstetric nursing and midwifery courses across the BSN, MN, and DNP programs.
 Her scholarly interests center on the intersection of planetary health and midwifery.

 Email: [email protected]